 Amazon exploits workers

 Amazon has a history of abusing its workforce.
 From unsafe working conditions to forcing workers to clock out for bathroom breaks (if they allow them at all), Amazon doesn’t see its staff as people.
-Workplace injuries are seen as necessary for efficiency.
+Workplace injuries are seen as necessary for efficiency, and sick leave simply isn’t a thing.

 Amazon destroys local brick & mortar stores